 After crossing the railroad tracks, the wide trail climbs up into the coastal forest.
 Right away you will come to a fork where you can continue straight or turn right.
 Turn right and duck under the large metal pipe.
 The trail is easy to follow and has a nice view over Skagway.
 There will be trail signs with directions to Lower (Dewey) Lake Loop and Icy Lake/Upper Reid Falls, but you want to follow the signs that point to Upper Lake/Devil's Punchbowl.

 When you leave the signs for Lower Dewey Lake Loop behind, the trail will start to climb steeper.
 The trail is still easy to follow and well maintained.
-There is even a bridge over one of the streams higher up the trail.
 You will be in the forest the entire time (4 kms) until you get to Upper Dewey Lake.

-The trail is short enough to be a great day hike, but the view at the lake is pleasant enough to make it a great overnight hike as well.
+The trail is short enough to be a great day hike, but the view at the lake is pretty stunning, to make it a great overnight hike as well.
 The free cabin is dark, but is still fairly large and has bunkbeds and a stove.
 The rental cabin has lots of light, a covered patio, and a view over the lake.
-The rental cabin has 2 bunkbeds on the lower level (which could sleep 4 comfortably) and an open loft upstairs (where perhaps 4-6 people could sleep).
+The rental cabin has 2 sets of bunkbeds on the lower level (which could sleep 4 comfortably) and an open loft upstairs (where perhaps 4-6 people could sleep).
 A kerosene stove keeps the cabin toasty, but you have to carry your own fuel up.
-Contact the Skagway Recreation Center
+Contact the Skagway Recreation Centre

 to book the rental cabin.